Ncastro878/NTFC/README.txt

 1. I am gonna take notes here of certain actions and techniques I take to make this new version of the page.
 2. I will include my command-line commands.
+Let's "npm init".

 /* ran this command to install Sass for node
 3. npm install node-sass --save-dev